Nian980/SDL-Particles/README.md

 # SDL-Particles
-Playing around with pixels and particles using SDL
+Playing around with creating particles using SDL and direct pixel access.